 Launched in 2015, the ST Engineering-NTU Corporate Laboratory combines the expertise in robotics and autonomous systems of both partners.
 Our collaboration aims to develop advanced robotics and autonomous system technologies – systems that can collect data and make decisions on their own.

-We are developing artificial intelligence algorithms that can boost our capabilities in a wide number of fields.
-Crucial to our work are three areas – Artificial Intelligence in Engineering, Multi-Robot Simultaneous Localisation and Mapping and Robotics for Security and Surveillance.
+We develop artificial intelligence (AI) algorithms that can boost our capabilities in a wide number of fields.
+Crucial to our work are three areas – AI in Engineering, Multi-Robot Simultaneous Localisation and Mapping and Robotics for Security and Surveillance.

 Using our deep domain expertise, we apply the technologies in a variety of fields such as autonomous vehicles, security and video surveillance.
-Artificial intelligence has also been used for scanning, sensing, mapping and navigating for both internal and external environments.
+AI has also been used for scanning, sensing, mapping and navigating for both internal and external environments.